Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Final archives distribution}

-\looseness=-1 The final distribution of the behaviors representations for the policies in the final archives is shown in Fig. \ref{fig:stax_final_arch}.
+\looseness=-1 An example of the final distribution of the behaviors representations for the policies in the final archives is shown in Fig. \ref{fig:stax_final_arch}.
 Each point represents a policy.
 In blue are shown the policies present in the novelty archive $\mathcal{A}_{\text{Nov}}$, while in orange are the policies in the reward archive $\mathcal{A}_{\text{Rew}}$.
 For the baselines not using the double archives structure, the blue points represent the policies that did not receive any reward, considered \emph{exploratory}, while the orange points represent the rewarding policies.
+If a method is capable of properly exploring the behavior space, the blue dots should cover as much as possible of the space.
+At the same time, a method capable of optimizing the reward, should be able to focus on the reward areas, thus producing many solutions reaching said areas (orange dots).

-\looseness=-1 The coverage of the reward areas for \gls{name} and \gls{serene} is similar, both approaches using emitters to exploit the rewards.
-At the same time, \gls{name} tends to cover the search space less densely than \gls{serene} and \gls{ns}, due to not knowing the ground-truth \gls{bs} at search time.
-The coverage of the space for \gls{name} more closely resembles the one obtained by \gls{taxons}, the other method learning the \gls{bs} representation at search time, with the exception of the reward areas, better covered by \gls{name}.
-Similar coverage of the reward areas is obtained by \gls{moo}-NR, but this comes at the cost of exploration of the rest of the search space. \gls{me} also obtains a uniform distribution over the whole space, thanks to the a priori discretization of the \gls{bs}.
+\looseness=-1 From the figure, it is possible to see how emitter-based methods, \gls{name} and \gls{serene}, densely cover the reward areas discovered during exploration, while \gls{ns} and \gls{taxons} do not have this effect due to the lack of any exploitation mechanism.
+At the same time, the row of \gls{moo}-NR shows how once reward areas are discovered, the method mainly focuses on those.
+Finally, the figure shows how \gls{me} very uniformly covers the search space compared to the other methods, thanks to the discretization of the behavior space.